 Interested?
 Learn more about how you can become another one of our phenomenal graduates making a difference for God’s Kingdom.
 Listen to Dr. John Moore, Professor of Biology, discuss the value of having of a Christian perspective in biology.

 Do medical schools want biology majors?
 Over the last thirty years, nearly every Taylor biology graduate who completed our program with at least a 3.6 GPA and good score on the MCAT has been accepted into medical schools like University of Michigan, Harvard, Mayo Clinic, University of Chicago, Indiana University, Ohio State University, Johns Hopkins and many other top-notch medical schools.

-So, we’d say that medical schools definitely want biology majors, and especially Taylor’s biology majors.
-That’s because not only do we have the national recognition that comes from being ranked #1 six times in a row by U.S. News and World Report, but more importantly, we truly address science and faith integration.
-We prepare you to tackle global and local issues in the public or private sector through thoughtful study, preparation and dialogue about the issues that face Christians today in the study and application of science.
+So, we’d say medical schools definitely want biology majors, and especially Taylor’s biology majors.
+That’s because not only do we have the national recognition that comes from being ranked #1 seven times in a row by U.S. News and World Report, but more importantly, we truly address science and faith integration.
+We prepare you to tackle global and local issues in the public or private sector through thoughtful study, preparation and dialogue about the issues Christian's face today in the study and application of science.